-Just like anywhere else in the world, you can see all kinds of mobile phones being used in the Philippines.
-The mobile phones include everything from the really old-style cell phones (without the colorful screens) to the latest smartphones and everything in between.
-The thing that makes me laugh is that most smartphone options are only usable in and around the “downtown” areas of the cities and yet, there are people who will brag about those features in the rural areas, even if they can’t use them.
+The thing that makes me laugh is that many smartphone options are only usable in and around the “downtown” areas of the cities.
+There are people who will brag about those options in the rural areas, even if they can’t use them.

 Not all mobile phones will work in the Philippines.
-My wife left me a Samsung cell phone a few years ago that just sat in a drawer until she returned and took it back a year later because I couldn’t get a compatible SIM for it.
-I found out later it was just that particular model that was unsupported.
-Perhaps it was a locked cell phone, but I really don’t know.
+My wife (Josie) left me a Samsung cell phone (not one of the smartphones) several years ago that just sat in a drawer until she returned and took it back.
+I couldn’t get a compatible SIM for it.

-I can’t even recognize some of the smartphones in the Philippines because they aren’t brands used in the United States and I think some of the brand name smartphones are actually counterfeit smartphones, made in China or elsewhere.
-This is what I gather as I see people at SM City Olongapo mall and the Harbor Point mall at the Subic Bay Freeport Zone.
+I can’t even recognize some of the smartphones in the Philippines because they aren’t brands used in the United States.
+Some of the brand name smartphones are probably counterfeit smartphones, made in China or elsewhere.
+This is what I gather when I see people at the SM City Olongapo mall and the Harbor Point mall at the Subic Bay Freeport Zone.
 I guess it doesn’t matter as long as they work as intended.

 Most Filipinos buy “loads” for prepaid calls and it’s like a pay-as-you-go plan, but without any contract.
 Without loads, they can receive but they can’t send.
-Others, those with full-time jobs and other people who can afford it, opt for the postpaid plans.
-One husband of a sister-in-law has a plan from Smart Communications that depends on usage with a variable cost up to 999 pesos per month (or so he told me).
-From what I’ve seen on their website, it’s more likely to be the SIM-only plan at 999 pesos per month, with a 6-month lock-in period.
-Regardless, it’s still less than $25.00 USD per month.
-This is the kind of plan my wife wants to have when she returns because she absolutely hates using loads.
+Others, those with full-time jobs or a source another source of income, opt for the postpaid plans.
+One husband of a sister-in-law had a plan from Smart Communications that depended on usage (I don’t know if he still does).
+It cost him less than $25 USD per month.

 I want to point out a few things.
-Many people, non-Filipinos of course and only outside of the Philippines, seem to subconsciously think that Manila is the Philippines.
-Nothing could be further from the truth, but the majority of areas outside of Manila don’t get much attention in the media unless something devastating happens.
+Many people, outside of the Philippines, seem to subconsciously think that Manila is the Philippines.
+Nothing could be further from the truth.
+Most areas outside of Manila don’t get much media attention unless something devastating happens.

-While it’s true that most of the population is concentrated in the Manila area (like concentrations in New York City, Chicago, Philadelphia, etc.) and that Manila is technologically up-to-date, the technology issue isn’t true for many of the areas outside of Manila.
-Even in areas where it seems to be the case, the services are oversubscribed and the people affected are paying for poor quality service.
-Since I’ve seen firsthand what happens to Globe and Smart subscribers, I know this to be the case in Olongapo City (not the Subic Bay Freeport Zone).
-In fact, the only people outside of the freeport zone that seem to get decent service are those that live in the “downtown” area and that’s simply due to the proximity to the former naval base and how long it’s been there.
+While it’s true Manila is more technologically up-to-date, it isn’t true everywhere else.
+Even in areas where it seems like it is, the services are over-subscribed.
+People are paying for poor quality service.
+Since I saw firsthand what happened to Globe and Smart subscribers, I know this was the case in Olongapo City just a few years ago.
+In fact, the only people outside of the freeport zone that seemed to get decent service were those that lived in the “downtown” area.